 Project Updates

-In addition, the project has around 200 members who are positive for R-M269, a significant marker on the R1b branch of the Y-chromosome tree.
+In addition, the project has around 300 members who are positive for R-M269, which is a significant marker on the R1b branch of the Y-chromosome tree.
 The R1b branch is more “Celtic” in nature and very common among Scottish and Irish men.
 Within R-M269 MacDougall members we see about 40 distinct groupings including groups of MacDougall men who share a paternal ancestry in Perthshire, Stirlingshire, Roxburgh and Argyll and Western Isles (incl.
 Mull, Jura, Barra, and Easdale).
 About a dozen of these R-M269 men are Dowell or McDowell men.
 So far we have not found any McDowell men who are positive for the YP5543 marker.

 We are often asked how MacDougall men who are not positive for YP5543 got their MacDougall surname.
-The answer lies in the patronymic naming system that was used in parts of Scotland until the early 18th century whereby children would take their family name from the first name of the father – hence, young Hamish who was the son of Donald, would be referred to as Hamish MacDonald … where mac or mc (there is no difference) means son of, and sometimes also adorned with a “modifier” like Mor (big), Og (young), Ruadh (red-head) etc. The Scottish feudal and clan systems also meant that many tenants of clan territories, or subordinate vassals might take the name of their clan leader or superior a their own, often as a mark of respect.
+The answer lies largely in the patronymic naming system that was used in parts of Scotland until the early 18th century whereby children would take their family name from the first name of the father – hence, young Hamish who was the son of Donald, would be referred to as Hamish MacDonald … where mac or mc (there is no difference) means son of, and sometimes also adorned with a “modifier” like Mor (big), Og (young), Ruadh (red-head) etc. The Scottish feudal and clan systems also meant that many tenants of clan territories, or subordinate vassals might take the name of their clan leader or superior a their own, often as a mark of respect.
 This is before we even consider name changes through adoption or illegitimacy.
-Accordingly, surnames are a poor predictor of paternal lineage in Scotland.
+Accordingly, surnames can be a poor predictor of paternal lineage in Scotland.

 Another frequent question is: “Are MacDougall men who do not have the YP5543 marker still able to be members of Clan MacDougall?”
 The answer is an emphatic YES.
 Every Scottish clan is comprised of men who can claim descent from the chiefly family, as well as men and women who are / were related to MacDougall family, and people who came by their MacDougall name through other means.
-Ours is an inclusive clan and we can all proudly proclaim our allegiance, wear our colors, and celebrate our heritage!
+Ours is an inclusive clan and we can all proudly proclaim our allegiance, wear our colors, and celebrate our heritage!!

 Follow this blog